Your Custom Text Here

 This collection combines illustration and ceramics with the theme of the four seasons.
 It offers artistic expression and a connection to everyday life, aiming to convey the beauty and tranquility of seasonal changes.

-From the perspective of food language and Shanghai culture, my series "Food Words of Shanghainese" explores the relationship between contemporary popular culture, food, dialect, and identity.
-It uses food puns and wordplay rooted in Shanghai dialect as entry points.
+From the perspective of food language and Shanghai culture, the series Food Words of Shanghainese examines the relationship between contemporary popular culture, food, dialect, and identity.
+The works use food-related puns and wordplay rooted in the Shanghainese dialect as points of entry, translating linguistic nuance into visual and conceptual form.

-Solo Exhibition, Guihu Art Museum
+Supported by Guihu Art Museum

 Moment for Spring